reimagined/resolve/packages/resolve-query/README.md

 # `resolve-query`

-This package serves as a query handler.
+This package creates a function to execute a query.

 ## Usage